-POLLET DE LA COMBE-POCATIÈRE, FRANÇOIS, came to Canada in the summer of 1665 with the headquarters of the Carignan-Salières regiment, as a half-pay captain and cavalry sergeant; was a native of the small town of Chélieu, in the diocese of Grenoble, and the son of François Pollet de La Combe, who styled himself Sieur de La Pocatière, and of Catherine Rossin; d.
+POLLET DE LA COMBE-POCATIÈRE, FRANÇOIS, came to Canada in the summer of 1665 with the headquarters of the Carignan-Salières regiment as a half-pay captain and cavalry sergeant; born probably after 1630 in the small town of Chélieu, in the diocese of Grenoble, son of François Pollet de La Combe, who styled himself Sieur de La Pocatière, and of Catherine Rossin; d.
 1672.

 When the troops were disbanded in 1668, Pollet de La Combe-Pocatière remained in the colony.
 On 29 Nov.
 1669, at Quebec, he married Marie-Anne Juchereau, born 14 Aug.
 1653 at Quebec, the daughter of Nicolas Juchereau de Saint-Denis and of Marie-Thérèse Giffard.
 On 18 Sept.
 1670, by a contract drawn up before the notary Gilles Rageot, Nicolas Juchereau de Saint-Denis, a councillor of the Conseil Souverain of New France, made over to his son-in-law “a piece of land half a league wide by two leagues in depth, within the territory forming part of the fief and domaine of Kamisitsit, so named by the Indians, and called Grande-Anse by the French.”